Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 \subsection{A genetic algorithm for constructing a suitable QUBO/Ising model}

-It is known that different QUBO/Ising models pose different levels of difficulty to the D-Wave annealer when it comes to finding a high quality solution \cite{Chapuis2019}.
-In our experiments presented in Section~\ref{sec:simulations}, we aim to investigate how the ground state evolves during the anneal process, and therefore seek to solve a non-trivial QUBO/Ising instance for which the effect of quenching is as small as possible, and and that also exhibits a distinctive evolution measured both in terms of energy decrease and bit flips during the anneal process.
+It is known that different QUBO/Ising models pose different levels of difficulty to the D-Wave annealer in terms of finding a high quality solution \cite{Chapuis2019}.
+In particular, random Ising models might pose rather simple problems to a quantum annealer \cite{Katzgraber2014}.
+In our experiments presented in Section~\ref{sec:simulations}, we aim to investigate the state evolution during the anneal process, and therefore seek to solve a non-trivial QUBO/Ising instance for which the effect of quenching is as small as possible.
+Additionally, we seek a QUBO/Ising instance which benefits greatly from the quantum annealing cycle in that it also exhibits a distinctive evolution during the anneal process, measured both in terms of energy decrease and bit flips.

 To find such a problem instance, we employ the genetic algorithm presented in Algorithm~\ref{algo:genetic}, which works as follows.
 The algorithm starts by initializing a population of $N \in \N$ problem instances (QUBO or Ising models), which are collected in a set $S$.
 Those instances are randomly generated as follows: each problem instance maps onto the entire Chimera graph, the graph encoding the connectivity structure of the physical qubits on the D-Wave chip, see \cite{TechnicalDescriptionDwave}.
 Its linear coefficients $a_i$ are independently sampled from $(-2,2)$, and its quadratic coefficients $a_{ij}$ are independently sampled from $(-1,1)$.